Notes on the Geography of Mexico: Mexico City

 Half the south side of the square is occupied by the Old Town Hall.
 The original building burned in riots that also destroyed the viceroy's palace, so the building here dates only from the 1720s, and the more decorative top floor is even newer, added in the 1920s.

-Its twin is the Federal District Municipality building, built to the same last but in the 1940s.
+Its twin is the Federal District Municipality building, built to the same last in the 1940s.

 Alonzo Garcia Bravo, with Cortés, laid out the plaza in time for a bullfight in 1526.
 Five decades later, in 1573 and on orders from Philip II, work began on the Catedral Metropolitana de la Asunción de María.
-Though consecrated in 1645 and again in the 1667, construction continued until 1813, a few years before Mexico's Independence.
+Though consecrated in 1645 and again in the 1667, construction continued until 1813.

 The original plan was by Claudio de Arciniega, but the bell-topped towers were added by Jose Damian Ortiz de Castro, born in Mexico in 1750, late enough that the towers are reinforced with an iron frame.
-The stone is volcanic tezontle, the same reddish stone seen facing the building to the right here, the Sagrario, as well as on the National Palace and most other colonial buildings in the historic core.
-The great advantage of the stone is that it is light enough to float, which means that buildings are less likely to sink into their foundations.
+The stone is volcanic tezontle, the same reddish stone facing the building to the right, the Sagrario, as well as the National Palace and most other colonial buildings in the historic core.
+The great advantage of the stone is that it is light enough to float, which means that buildings are less likely to sink into Mexico City's soft foundations.

 Construction work went on so long that tastes changed as the cathedral rose.
 Arciniega's Renaissance base supports a Baroque tier and above it a neoclassical one.
 The Baroque is on display here, with a central panel framed like a picture and depicting the Assumption--remember that this is the Cathedral of the Assumption--flanked by Saints Andrew and Matthew intercalated between columns.
 Above them, the Neoclassical clock and balustrade were added by the Spanish sculptor Manuel Tolsá shortly before his death in 1816.